Gordon T. Taylor

 - University of Southern California

-My research efforts have mainly focused on (i) microbial mediation of biogeochemical processes (particularly carbon cycling), (ii) food web interactions among microorganisms (bacteria, protozoans, algae and viruses), and (iii) and linking ecological function to specific microbial community members.
-Microbiological and chemical exchange processes across interfaces, such as oxic/anoxic, solid/water and air/water boundaries have also been a particular focus of our group.
+My group’s research efforts have focused on (i) microbial mediation of biogeochemical processes (particularly carbon cycling), (ii) food web interactions among microorganisms (bacteria, protozoans, algae and viruses), and (iii) and linking ecological function to specific microbial community members.
+Microbiological and chemical exchange processes through the water column and at oxic/anoxic, solid/water and air/water boundaries have been particular foci of our group.

 Cohen AB, Novkov-Bloom A, Wesselborg C, Yagudaeva M, Taylor GT.
 (2021) Fluorescence in situ hybridization in natural systems with Cyanobacteria blooms: procedural artifacts and potential solutions.
 Limnology and Oceanogrpahy: Methods. doi: 10.1002/lom3.10437